Movement and Motor Resources for Australian Primary Schools

 The increasingly complex dictation passages with embedded phonic concepts can be read, edited, copied and finally presented in the form of dictation tasks.

-This set contains the six Phonic Dictation books for Stage 1 to Stage 6.
+This set contains PLD’s Phonic Dictation programs for Stage 1 to Stage 6.
 Buy all six resources in a bundle and save 15%.
-Click
+Click on

 From $312.00 -